Andy Stewart, KB1OIQ

 Special Service Clubs in Eastern Massachusetts

-In Eastern Massachusetts, the following clubs are currently qualified as Special Service Clubs:
+In Eastern Massachusetts, the following clubs currently qualify as Special Service Clubs:

 Affiliated Club Coordinator

 The Affiliated Club Coordinator is the primary contact and resource person for each Amateur Radio club in the section, specializing in motivating, providing assistance and coordinating joint activities of radio clubs.
 The ACC is appointed by, and reports to, the Section Manager.
 Duties and qualifications of the ACC include the following: